tushargoel86/Bowling-Game-Scoring-TDD/Readme.txt

 5. If strike is hit then sum of that frame is 10 + balls knock down in next frame first attempt
 6. If spare is hit then sum of that frame is 10 + balls knock down in next frame 2 attempts
 7. Sum of this frame is this frame sum plus previous frame sum, previous sum is 0 for first frame

+I have added some extra test cases for 10th (Final frame).
+Those are not mentioning here.